 Beebe quintet were the winners of the Birmingham Jazz Rush Hour Blues Poll Winners award for 2010.
-Other exciting news is the release of Alexander Shulgins triple album Tryptych.
+He is also featured on Alexander Shulgin's triple album Tryptych.
 Beebe is featured on CD 1.
 Other artists appearing on this album include Billy Cobham, Bob Mintzer, Bob James, Gary Husband and Martin Taylor.

 Beebe is proud to be endorsed by D'Addario, Rico Reeds, AMT microphones, AKAI, Beyer, Saxxas, Keilwerth and Corry Bros Mouthpieces.

-2016 sees the release of a further three albums, details to be added soon.
+September 2019 sees the release of his sixth studio album, details to be added soon.